-- 5.11 But these limits offer opportunities in terms of infilling and other forms of building that are acceptable in Green Belt.
+5.11 But these limits offer opportunities in terms of infilling and other forms of building that are acceptable in Green Belt.
 These, and other positive and beneficial uses of the Green Belt, as identified in para.
-81 of NPPF, including "opportunities to provide access; to provide opportunities for outdoor sport and recreation; to retain and enhance landscapes, visual amenity and biodiversity; or to improve damaged and derelict land". - 5.12 The Core Strategy was adopted by the District Council on 11 July 2016.
-Policy CS.15 identifies Wilmcote as a Local Service Village.
-It is "washed over" by the Green Belt which means that only limited infilling and redevelopment is acceptable within its boundaries. - 5.13 Pathlow is not covered by the infilling provisions of Policy CS10 and is defined as an "other rural locaton" under Policy CS15 of the Core Strategy, and will, therefore, be more limited in terms of the development considered appropriate and this must be in accordance with Green Belt policy. - 5.14 The parish has valued natural heritage assets with many distinctive habitats, including the canal.
-The Stratford-upon-Avon Canal is identified as a sub-regional green infrastructure resource whose character and continuity should be maintained (Source: Warwickshire, Coventry and Solihull Sub Regional Green Infrastructure Strategy November 2013).
+81 of NPPF, including "opportunities to provide access; to provide opportunities for outdoor sport and recreation; to retain and enhance landscapes, visual amenity and biodiversity; or to improve damaged and derelict land".

+5.12 Existing planning policy for Stratford is contained in the Stratford-on-Avon Core Strategy (2016).
+This identifies Wilmcote as a Local Centre Village "washed over" by the Green Belt.

+5.13 Under Policy CS16 of the Core Strategy limited infilling will continue to be considered acceptable in Local Service Villages, including Wilmcote.
+Pathlow is not covered by the infilling provisions of Policy CS10 and is defined as an "other rural locaton" under Policy CS15 of the Core Strategy, and will, therefore, be more limited in terms of the development considered appropriate and this must be in accordance with Green Belt policy.

+5.14 The parish also has valued, natural heritage assets with many distinctive habitats, including the canal.
+The Stratford-upon-Avon Canal is identified as a sub-regional green infrastructure resource whose character and continuity should be maintained (Source: Warwickshire, Coventry and Solihull Sub - Regional Green Infrastructure Strategy November 2013).
 The canal and towpath are valued by residents: 92% of those responding named the canal as an important recreational amenity.
-The canal is also a potential Local Wildlife Site. - 5.15 Wilmcote also has a significant number of designated and non-designated heritage assets.
+The canal is also a potential Local Wildlife Site.

+5.15 Wilmcote also has a significant number of designated and non-designated heritage assets.
 This includes the conservation area and three Grade I listed buildings and 16 Grade II.
-The parish has a number of historic farmsteads.
-In addition, the Local History Society has identified several sites of historic interest related to the area's quarrying and canal heritage. - 5.16 The evidence base used to develop the neighbourhood plan is set out in full in the accompanying Planning Policy Assessment and Evidence Base report.
+The parish also has a number of historic farmsteads.
+In addition, the Local History Society has identified several sites of historic interest related to the area's quarrying and canal heritage.

+5.16 The evidence base used to develop the neighbourhood plan is set out in full in the accompanying Planning Policy Assessment and Evidence Base report.